 Canada Immigration Plan

 In October 2018, the Canadian government revealed the Canada Immigration Level-Plan for 2019-2021.
 Additionally there was a commitment for increasing the numbers through the FSWC, CEC, and FSTC to reach 256,000 in the next three years.
-Moreover the target for settling new permanent residents was 200,000 through the Provincial Nominee Programs by 2021.
+Moreover the target for settling new permanent residents was 200,000 through the Provincial Nominee Programs

 Many candidates receiving an invitation in Express Entry benefit from gaining the provincial nomination through a PNP stream aligned with the Express Entry.
 Moreover, after the changes to EE many candidates who pursued their studies in Canada were invited to apply for PR to Canada.
 The changes gave a boost to the points under the CRS of global students and graduates in Canada.
 Furthermore, Canada will issue more invitations in the future to benefit various individuals and families who wish to arrive in the country.